Task Force Information

 1. What is the SOS Conservation Task Force?

 The CTF is a coalition of state leaders and experts in conservation of natural resources and wildlife.
-These people come from state agencies, nonprofit organizations, and private consulting roles.
+CTF members represent state agencies, nonprofit organizations, and private organizations.
 The Task Force seeks to enhance conservation efforts around the state to improve the environment for people, wildlife, and business.Back to top

 2.Who serves on the Task force?